theperplexedmaverick/word2vec-SVM-Evaluation/README.md

 # word2vec-SVM-Evaluation
-Understand word2vec-like term embeddings,  explore real-world challenges with SVM-based classifiers, understand and implement several evaluation metrics.
+The goal of this assignment understand word2vec-like term embeddings,  explore real-world challenges with SVM-based classifiers, understand and implement several evaluation metrics.